READING July, 2018

 Pnin - by Vladimir Nabokov August, 2019

-“Is that foreign gentleman on our staff?”, asks the perplexed, octogenarian and blind college president Poore, when assistant professor Timofey Pavlovich Pnin bitterly complains that he has been “shot” by the administration.
+“Is that foreign gentleman on our staff?”, asks the perplexed, octogenarian and blind college president Poore - responding to assistant professor Timofey Pavlovich Pnin's bitter complaint that he has been “shot” by the administration.
 Pnin of course means that he has been fired.
 His struggle with the English language, even a decade after having emigrated to the States, is just one of many foibles that makes him likable to some, and ridiculous to others.
-But he is not quite der zerstreute Professor, nor the absent-minded professor.
-It is
+But he is not quite der zerstreute Professor, nor the absent-

 Pnin’s character is said to be partially based on Nabokov himself teaching at Cornell University and Wellesley College, as well as other Russian émigré colleagues.
 Although not as widely read and known as Lolita, Pnin was the book that actually made Nabokov a well-known writer in the United States.

-PS: I started reading the book in German translation - a copy we had brought with us 26 years ago!
-After struggling through the first few chapters, I got the original English version from the library.
-I thought that the paragraph-long sentences, so typical of German, were stealing the pleasure of reading the book.
+PS: I started reading the book in German translation - a 26 year old copy we had brought with us when we emigrated from Germany.
+After struggling through paragraph-long sentences, that are so typical of German, I got an original, English version from the library.
 Imagine my surprise, when I found half-page long sentences throughout the book in English as well!
 To make matters worse, right on the book jacket, John Updike extolls: “Nabokov writes prose the only way it should be written, that is, ecstatically.”
 There goes my understanding of English composition!
 But once I got used to the long sentences, I loved the book.

 If you like your detective hard boiled, then take the one cooked up by the dean of the genre.
 Dashiell Hammett serves up private eye Sam Spade’s exploits in San Francisco.
 Enjoy how the “blond satan” escapes the web of intrigues extending all the way from Constantinople and Hong Kong, and woven by imposters, some alluring and some dangerous.
 Need I mention that Humphry Bogart played Sam Spade in its most popular film adaptation?